giyanal/Tips-Aman-OLX/README.md

 # Tips-Aman-OLX
 Tips Aman OLX is a article website with basic HTML and CSS

-The website still on developing
+The website is live now! check this out https://tipsamanolx.com/